sagemath/trac_to_gh/Issue 8079.md

 CC:  mvngu

+Keywords: Developer's Guide patching spkg

 It would be great if the best-practices for patching sage packages were better (at all) documented.
 The following blog post should be definitely included into the developer manual:

 http://mvngu.wordpress.com/2010/01/20/how-to-patch-a-sage-package/

+See also [this discussion](http://groups.google.com/group/sage-devel/browse_thread/thread/e599fd37de909264) on sage-devel for an example on how not to patch an spkg.
+The blog post [Evil spkgs?](http://wdjoyner.wordpress.com/2009/08/01/evil-spkgs/) lists some actions that an spkg must never do.

 In addition, I'd like to know how to deal with updated configure scripts.
 Some issues are:
 * The automake sources (configure.ac, Makefile.am, more?) are small and their changes need to be recorded in case upstream makes a new release.